Fonta1n3/FullyNoded/Docs/Wallets/blindpsbts.md

 # Fully Noded p2p coinjoin - Blind psbts

-## Fully Noded v0.2.22 new feature set; "Blind psbts"
+* Fully Noded v0.2.22 new feature set; "Blind psbts"

 Comments, feedback, complaints, critiques, requests are always welcome.
 Reach out.

-The three main features included:
+Functionality:
-1. A coordinator-less (p2p) coinjoin type transaction (strict policy)
+1. coordinator-less (p2p) coinjoin type transaction (strict policy)
-2. A more flexible transaction type that easily allows multiple people to mix their utxos even if input and output amounts are not equal (flexible policy)
+2. flexible transaction type that easily allows multiple people to mix their utxos even if input/output amounts are not equal (flexible policy)
-3. Ability to divide utxos
+3. divide utxos

 You can think of this feature set as step 0 in the evolution of privacy related features for Fully Noded.

 ⚠️ This is not an end all privacy solution!

 ⚠️ These are new features and have not been tested or critiqued by anyone other then myself!

 blind psbts are collaborative transactions, part of a larger privacy ecosystem.